ColdBox/coldbox-zero-to-hero/STEPS.md

 This is a WireBox DSL injection error.
 Saying the RANT module is having trouble asking for the reactionService

-## 10 - Wirebox Conventions vs Configuration
+## 14 - Wirebox Conventions vs Configuration

 Dependency Injection is Magic - Not really

-Did you notice anything different when we create my Service??
+Did you notice anything different when we created the Service??
 We created a services folder inside of Models, to organize our Models better.

 Wirebox is very powerful, but it is not magic, it runs by conventions, and you can configure it to run differently if you have differing opinions on the conventions.

 So you have to tell it what you want it to do if you want to do something more.
 In this case, instead of just using model paths (automatic convention), we can tell Wirebox to map models and all of its subfolders.

+Note - This recursive search of the models folder is the default in modules, and this convention will be modified for the main models folder very soon in ColdBox.

-### 10.1 - Open the WireBox.cfc
+### 14.1 - Open the WireBox.cfc

+Located in the /config folder.

-### 10.2 - Scroll to the bottom of the file and insert the following
+### 14.2 - Scroll to the bottom of the file and insert the following

 ```js
 // Map Bindings below